 With our smart actuation technology, we are well positioned to benefit from these trends.
 We expect that the ACES will increase the actuator content per car and drive above-average growth.

-Our five ‘Lighthouse’ product platforms are specifically targeted to enable future mobility.
-These include systems and components for active damping, AVAS sound system for electric vehicles, sensor cleaning, battery cooling and clutches for hybrid offhighway vehicles.
+Kendrion has specific product platforms that are targeted to enable future mobility.
+These include systems and components for active damping, Phantone sound system for electric vehicles, sensor cleaning, battery cooling and clutches for hybrid off-highway vehicles.

-Besides the Lighthouse platforms, our valve and actuator technology helps create cleaner and more efficient internal combustion engines and a safer and more comfortable driving experience.
+Besides these product platforms, our valve and actuator technology helps create cleaner and more efficient internal combustion engines and a safer and more comfortable driving experience.

 The ongoing automation of global industrial manufacturing processes and the further uptake of industrial robots across industries, together with the proliferation of collaborative robots and medical robots, provide us with a significant opportunity to increase our revenue in industrial brakes.

-We invest human and capital resources to optimise production, increase capacity and further enhance our product portfolio.
+We invest human and capital resources to optimize production, increase capacity and further enhance our product portfolio.
 A newly introduced slim brake line has been developed specifically for collaborative robots, and has generated widespread interest from established and new robotics companies.
-We have also invested in localising the production of industrial brakes in its Chinese facility in Suzhou, which directly serves the Chinese market.
+We have also invested in localizing the production of industrial brakes in its Chinese facility in Suzhou, which directly serves the Chinese market.

 The acquisition of INTORQ completed on 8 January 2020, significantly enhances our market position in industrial brakes.
 We are now a full line provider of electromagnetic brakes, spring-applied brakes and clutches for industrial applications.